AndrewLim1990/AndrewLim1990.github.io/_posts/2020-06-28-d&D-reinforcement-learning.md

 ## Conclusion

-Here are the top lessons I took away from this project:
+Here are some key takeaways I gained from this project:
 1. Be patient.
 Reinforcement learning takes a long time.
+When I first started, I would often stop training an agent prematurely if I hadn't seen early signs of success or saw a dip in performance.
+However, I later learned that the agents could sometimes overcome this dip and outperform behaviors prior to the dip.
 2. Learning rate is almost always the most imporant hyper parameter.
 3. Implement algorithms in small and simple scenarios first.
 This helps immensely with debugging and speeding iteration cycles.
 4. It's a good idea to make your solution fast and scalable.
 This is an area I neglected and a large source of frustration for me.
 Operating on a slow iteration cycle was painful with instances in which I waited for days for the agent to learn a reasonable strategy only to find out there was a bug or that I wanted to adjust a hyperparameter.
 If I had made my solution more scalable, I could have cut down on the time waiting around.